sxcer/sxc_winbuild/README.md

 *coin-qt.exe, you need to have NSIS installed (in Windows) See http://nsis.sf.net for NSIS installer info.

-Building with NSIS build is untested, but should be autodetected by configure script for v0.9+ coins
+Building with NSIS is untested but should be autodetected by configure script for v0.9+ coins

-# By default this script will use C:\src (/c/src in msys2 syntax) as it's base dir.